Varadkulkarni2002/NLP-Bug-Classifier/README.md

 | Internet | needed on first run (model download ~500 MB) |
 | Groq API key | free at [console.groq.com](https://console.groq.com) |

 > **GPU optional.** The app runs on CPU.
-A CUDA GPU will make classification faster but is not required.
+A CUDA GPU will make classification faster, but is not required.

 ---